rtaph/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

-We then reading-in the data and pre-process the variables for easy manipulation:
+We then read-in the data and pre-process the variables for easy manipulation:

 ```r